wp-plugins/themedy-toolbox/readme.txt

 == Installation ==

-1. Upload the `themedy-toolbox` folder to your to the `/wp-content/plugins/` directory or alternatively upload the creativ-shortcodes.zip via the plugin page of WordPress by clicking 'Add New' and select the zip from your local computer.
+1. Upload the `themedy-toolbox` folder to your to the `/wp-content/plugins/` directory or alternatively upload the themedy-toolbox.zip via the plugin page of WordPress by clicking 'Add New' and select the zip from your local computer.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the page/post editor and you should see a new button on your toolbar (the icon is a grey button with our /// logo mark)
 4. On the popup that appears, choose which shortcode you would like to add from the left and then fill out the options on the right.